-In his four seasons at the helm, Hill has coached 15 Falcons to all-conference honors, including five last season, four of whom were underclassmen.
-This season, Hill has 17 letterwinners and nine starters returning from last year's squad.
-In fact, eight of the 11 players that notched at least one point last season are back.
+In his six seasons at the helm, Hill has coached 25 Falcons to all-conference honors, including five last season, four of which were seniors.
+This season, Hill has just three starters and 11 letterwinners returning.

 Hill, who holds a United States Soccer Federation "A" license, was a four-year varsity letterman at Air Force and played for his predecessor, Lou Sagastume.
 He was team captain both his junior and senior seasons.
 In all four years, Hill helped the Falcons win the Rocky Mountain Intercollegiate Soccer League championship.
 After graduation, he remained at the Academy as the assistant soccer coach and a physical education instructor for one year.